till-f/NetMessage/README.md

 ### 3. Initialize and start server
-Create a server instance, which will listens on the specified port, and add handlers for relevant events, messages and requests.
+Create a server instance, which will listen on the specified port, and add handlers for relevant events, messages and requests.
 Then, start the server:

 ```cs